OhadAvnery/do_you_mind/README.md

 ## Usage

-The `doyoumind` packages provides the following classes:
+The `doyoumind` package provides the following subpackages:

 - `client`
     This package allows the user to stream cognition snapshots to a server.